-This Pandemic adversely impacted the global as well as Indian economy.
+Your Company continues to be one of Asia's largest helicopter operators having a wellbalanced own operational fleet of 42 helicopters at present with pan India presence.
+Out of these five Dauphin N Helicopters having vintage of over 33 years grounded since long due to obsolescence have been approved as 'Impaired Assets'.
+Therefore, effective operational fleet comprises of 37 Helicopters only.
+Covid-19 Pandemic adversely impacted the global as well as Indian economy.
 Your Company's performance also got adversely affected due to the Pandemic.
-Flying of the Company got reduced almost to half and till now it has not reached pre-Covid-19 level.
-Your Company has taken various austerity measures to reduce the adverse impact caused by the Pandemic e.g. rationalization of costs including salary & allowances of employees, shore up recovery of past dues, surrendering surplus lease land to AAI, centralisation of departments etc.
+Flying of the Company got reduced significantly.
+During the year under review your Company has taken various austerity measures to reduce the adverse impact caused by the Pandemic e.g. rationalization of costs including salary & allowances of employees, shore up recovery of past dues, surrendering surplus lease land to AAI, centralisation of departments etc. Your Company could achieve significant reduction in losses due to reduction in Liquidated Damages, AOG Charges and rationalization of spending on account of staff cost and your Company will be back in profits during the current financial year.

 The Company's philosophy on Corporate Governance reflects the ethos of the Company and its continuous commitment to ethical business principles across its operations.
 Sustaining a culture of integrity along with high performance orientation and an adaptive management style in today's dynamic business environment needs a robust governance structure.
 Your Company is having a well defined corporate structure that establishes checks and balances and delegates decision making to appropriate levels in the organization, though the board remains in effective control of the affairs of the company.
-Your Company believes that good Corporate Governance practices are essential for generating long term value and maintaining a sustainable business model.